Skip to main content

 A: Academic Year, Fall Only and Spring Only Programs:

 No. Students pay Corniche Travel directly for their flight costs.
 Flight costs vary by program.
 For estimates, please visit our Finances page.
 Students are required to book their travel through Corniche Travel during the directed Booking Window.
+Please refer to the IP flight policy for details regarding flights.

-Summer Programs:
+A: Summer Programs:

 Some Faculty-led summer programs require group flights for safety and logistical reasons.
-Students in these programs are eligible for a free roundtrip economy ticket from LAX to their program location and back to LAX .
+Students in these programs are eligible for a Pepperdine-paid roundtrip economy ticket from LAX to their program location and back to LAX on the program dates.
+Students are responsible for extra costs over and above the standard ticket provided, such as costs for baggage, upgrades, date deviations, or change fees.

 Q: Can I arrange my own travel to the program?

-• Customized travel advice and suggested itineraries based on the student's unique situation and departure location
+• Customized travel advice and suggested itineraries based on the student's unique situation and departure location.

 • If the student's flight is delayed or cancelled, or they run into issues during travel, Corniche is there to help.
 They provide 24 hour concierge service to get students where they need to go.